LucasDelfino92/morrowindsharp/mwtools.md

 - [**TESTool**](https://en.uesp.net/wiki/Tes3Mod:TESTool): TESTool is a mod management, repair and cleaning utility.
 - [**TESAME**](http://mw.modhistory.com/download-95-15443): The Elder Scrolls Advanced Mod Editor is a tool used by both modders and players that can clean dirty mods, and merge any two mods.
 - [**tes3cmd**](http://wiki.theassimilationlab.com/mmw/TES3cmd): tes3cmd is a command-line tool which is used for examining and modifying TES3 plugins in various ways.
 It can also create a patch for various problems and merge leveled lists.
 Most importantly, it can be used to clean plugins.
+- [**Wrye Mash - Polemos fork - 2020**](https://www.nexusmods.com/morrowind/mods/45439): Wrye Mash is a mod manager which we will be using solely for its save cleaning capabilities.

 # SETTING UP TOOLS IN MOD ORGANIZER 2